dilshankarunarathne/cpp-notes/README.md

 }
 ```

-We need to use the getline method with passed in the istringstream object and the token string object and the delimiter (the default delimiter for getline method is the new line character) to extract string tokens from a stream.
-With that, we can use it without the peek and ignore.
-We can nest this functionality to get more robust istringstream s.
+We need to use the `getline` method with passed in the `istringstream` object and the token string object and the delimiter (the default delimiter for `getline` method is the new line character) to extract string tokens from a stream.
+With that, we can use it without the `peek` and `ignore`.
+We can nest this functionality to get more robust `istringstream`s.

 ```cpp
 string source = "John:10,Tina:20,Robin:18";